weirdev/lagern/BackupCore/Notes.md

 	can require only one or at least one of a set of options '|' or '^' between options
 		options inside [] ?
+More flexible "list" command
+	Ranges of n-m backups ago
+		Also by date?
+	Better handling of browsing list of many backups
 .Net Core port
 	Begin with .Net standard port of library code
 		.Net standard library will work with Framework and Code versions of project